nvdaaddons/instantTranslate/readme.md

 * I: identify the language of selected text,
 * H: announces all available commands to user.

+## Changes for 4.3 ##
+* nvda compatibility fix Now instant translate will be compatible with latest nvda builds.
+* found a way to use google as a translation service again.

 ## Changes for 4.2 ##
 * Restored working state with newer versions of nvda.
 * Restored automatic language detection.